JoaoCorreia7/avr-gcc-project-SBMI-FEUP/README.md

 # avr-gcc-project-SBMI-FEUP

 The purpose of this project was to develop our skills with AVR microcontrollers, such as the ATMega328p, more commonly known as the Arduino Uno microcontroller.
+The whole project was made without the use of Arduino libraries.

 Our project simulates, on a simplified scale, various systems that we are used to see all around us everyday:
 - An ilumination system that activates once there isn't enough brightness;